 How to Broadcast a Custom Message

-To show the message to the people who are logged in to your server before the server goes down, type your message after the time argument.
+To show the message to the people logged in to your server before the server goes down, type your message after the time argument.

-The following example, will shutdown the system in 20 minutes from now and notify the users that system upgrade will be performed:
+The following example will shut down the system 20 minutes from now and notify the users that a system upgrade will be performed:

 sudo shutdown +20 "System upgrade in 20 minutes.
 Save your work."

-The above command shall flash the message to all other logged in users and give them 20 minutes before the system goes for shutdown.
+The above command shall flash the message to all other logged-in users and give them 20 minutes before the system shutdown.

 How to Restart Linux System Immediately Using the shutdown Command

-To restart your Linux system in a safe way, use the following command below:
+To restart your Linux system safely, use the following command below:

 sudo shutdown -r now

--r option, which stands for reboot, requests that the system be rebooted after it has been brought down.
+-r option, which stands for a reboot, requests that the system be rebooted after being brought down.

 How to Schedule Restart at Specific Time Using the shutdown Command